 Chill the Martini glasses in the freezer or fill them with ice and a squirt of water for 10 minutes.

-When using a cocktail shaker, try to avoid overfilling the shaker with ice as you won’t get the right texture or dilution.
-The ice is important too and ensure it is straight out of the freezer and properly frozen and this will chill the cocktail with less dilution compared with ice that has been sitting out for some time.
+When using a cocktail shaker, try to avoid overfilling the shaker with ice as if you do, you won’t get the right texture or dilution.
 Put all the ingredients together into a cocktail shaker and shake vigorously for 20 seconds.
-The shaking process with aerate the cocktail giving the cocktail a lovely texture.
+The shaking process will aerate the cocktail giving the cocktail a lovely texture.

 Pour the Rhubarb Martini through a cocktail strainer into the chilled Martini glasses.
 Sip enthusiastically but sensibly!

 (Pic by Dave McClelland)